 “What can we do to make women feel safe coming to our hospital to give birth?”

 “How can we increase access to VBAC in all hospital settings?”

-I also suggested that coming from a place of judgment on this option may very well color the tone of their communication.
-Even if they’re not using the words “stupid” or “reckless,” parents will pick up on what’s not being said.
+I also suggested that coming from a place of judgment when discussing home VBAC may very well color the tone of your communication.
+Even if you’re not using the words “stupid” or “reckless,” parents will pick up on what’s not being said.
 That’s not good for the provider-patient relationship.
 People want to be heard, understood, and respected.
 All of us.

 It’s important to hear parents when they talk about their past hospital experiences, without being defensive.

 Hear them and see it as an opportunity to make a change.
 Consider how you can make a difference in your practice and facility.

 If this were any other business, we would probably say that this is a services and marketing problem.

 If you have a restaurant, and you start to lose customers to a competitor, you figure out why your customers are leaving and appeal to that.

 You don’t call your customers stupid because someone else is offering a product that they like better.

 Even if you would never personally eat there, that other restaurant is offering something that people want.
 And they are leaving your restaurant to get it.